microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 -   To support cloud toasts, the developer will need to register the Toast Activator in addition to the Push Activator registrations that are already being done.
-The Windows SDK will inturn figure out the complexity of mapping cloud based toasts to the correct Toast Activator.
+The Windows SDK will in turn figure out the complexity of mapping cloud based toasts to the correct Toast Activator.
--   Since building Toast XML payloads during runtime is non-trivial, we encourage developers to utilize the windows developer toolkit, more specifically the ToastContentBuilder APIs to construct the xml payload in the short term.
-Alternatively they can also use the ToastTemplates that WinAppSDK will provide to build their own toasts.
+-   Since building Toast XML payloads at runtime is non-trivial, we encourage developers to utilize the [Windows Community Toolkit](https://docs.microsoft.com/windows/communitytoolkit/), specifically the [ToastContentBuilder](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.notifications.toastcontentbuilder) APIs to construct the XML payload in the short term.
+Alternatively, they can also use the ToastTemplates that the Windows App SDK will provide to build their own toasts.